How to Grow Citrus in Arizona: A Complete Guide

 9. How do I protect citrus trees from extremes in the weather?

 The low desert of Arizona ranges from scorching triple-digit heat in the summer to freezing temperatures during the coldest periods of the year.
-Properly caring for and learning how to grow citrus in Arizona includes giving extra care to citrus during these extremes of weather.
+Properly caring for and learning to grow citrus in Arizona involves giving extra care during these extreme weather conditions.

 Hot weather: